Expert Care Β· Long-Lasting Leather Β· All Three Tiers Covered

 Section 05

-• Heavy rain or soaking: If your jacket gets thoroughly wet, shake off excess water and hang immediately on a wide hanger at room temperature away from any heat source.
+• Heavy rain or soaking: Shake off excess water and hang immediately on a wide hanger at room temperature away from any heat source.
 Allow to dry naturally over 12–24 hours.
-Do not use hairdryers, radiators, or tumble dryers under any circumstances.
 Once fully dry, apply conditioner to the entire jacket.

-• Waterproofing spray: A leather-specific waterproofing spray (beeswax or silicone-free formula) applied once every 6 months provides excellent protection for jackets worn regularly in wet climates.
+• Waterproofing spray: A leather-specific waterproofing spray applied once every 6 months provides excellent protection for jackets worn regularly in wet climates.
 Apply to a clean, dry jacket and allow to absorb fully before wearing.

 Never Do This After Rain Exposure